 Leave it to Paris to install a mammoth avant-garde sculpture in the middle of a straightlaced corporate park.
 Visitors passing through La Défense, Paris’ largest business sector, may not be expecting to find oddball displays of art, but that’s exactly what this park delivers.
 Standing over 40 feet tall and weighing more than 18 tons, “Le Pouce,” or “The Thumb” was built in 1965 by sculptor César Baldaccini.

-Often referred to as the French answer to Andy Warhol, César was well known for his emphasis on resizing and reshaping objects synonymous with modernity.
-Not unlike Warhol, César's relationship with technology was mutually beneficial, even as it might have seemed antagonistic.
+César was well known for his emphasis on resizing and reshaping objects synonymous with modernity.
+César’s relationship with technology was mutually beneficial, even as it might have seemed antagonistic.
 Crushing automobiles and other scrap metal or recreating objects of nature with industrial materials were common themes.

 Standing in stark contrast to its polished, corporate surroundings, César’s thumb is discolored and ruddy, containing all of the imperfections that natural forms do.
 Perhaps it was not his intention to provide a counterbalance to the glossy veil of corporate ambition projected by a purpose-built business park, but that’s the beauty of art – it does whatever it wants.